 - Tell you to sign over your home’s title or transfer your property’s deed.

-- Tell you to send your mortgage payment to a new address.
+- Tell you to send your mortgage payment to a new address or make the payment to any third party.

 5. Hang up on phone scams